DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

-If you’re a frequent online shopper always looking to save money online when shopping, you’ve probably heard about it.
+If you’re a frequent online shopper always looking to save money online when shopping, you’ve probably seen their TV commercials or read about them online.

-The website is pretty well-established and although it’s not as well-known as eBay, it’s gained a lot of popularity over the years.
+The website is pretty well-established, and although it’s not as well-known as eBay, it has gained a lot of popularity over the years.

 What is DealDash?